creme332/codewars-stats-visualiser/README.md

 - [ ] convert into a web service
 - [x] add python linter
 - [ ] add tests
+- [ ] store katalibrary in Firestore
 - [ ]  use github actions to periodically update katalibrary
-- [ ] create virtual env
 ## Features
 - [ ] Add option to compare different users on the same charts
 - [ ] Add an [interactive calendar heatmap](https://towardsdatascience.com/developing-a-timeseries-heatmap-in-python-using-plotly-fcf1d69575a3) with option to toggle years. (similar to Leetcode's heatmap)